Henry Burris: 2005

+2006

+In 2006, Burris once again helped the Stampeders advance to the CFL playoffs, hosting their second home playoff game in as many years.
+In the West Semi-Final, the Stampeders hosted Burris' former team, the Saskatchewan Roughriders.
+Calgary built up a 21-5 second quarter lead, but lost 30-21.
+Burris threw 4 interceptions and lost a fumble in the game.

+2007

-In the 2007 playoffs the Stampeders once again faced off against the Roughriders in the Western Semifinal (this time played at Mosaic Stadium in Regina, where the Roughriders were hosting their first home playoff game since 1988).
+In 2007, Burris led the CFL in touchdown passes (34), and finished second in passing yards (4279).
+Calgary finished third in the West, and once again faced off against the Roughriders in the Western Semifinal (this time played at Mosaic Stadium in Regina, where the Roughriders were hosting their first home playoff game since 1988).
 Burris once again lost to his former team in a close 26–24 affair.

+2008

-In 2008, Burris won his first championship as a starter, leading the Calgary Stampeders to a 22–14 Grey Cup victory, over the host Montreal Alouettes.
-Burris also captured the title of Grey Cup Most Valuable Player and was a finalist for the league's most outstanding player award.
+In 2008, John Hufnagel replaced Tom Higgins as the Stampeder head coach.
+That season, the Stampeders finished with a league-best 13-5 record.
+Burris was the CFL West All-Star quarterback and the West nominee for Most Outstanding Player.
+He won his first championship as a starter, leading the Calgary Stampeders to a 22–14 Grey Cup victory over the host Montreal Alouettes.
+Burris also captured the title of Grey Cup Most Valuable Player.

+2009

 In 2009, Burris led the Calgary Stampeders to a second-place finish in the Western Conference.
 Trying to atone for a year in which he could not beat the first place Saskatchewan Roughriders (0–3–1), the Burris led Stampeders could not defeat the Roughriders in the Western Division Final, falling 27–17.
-This was Burris' third straight play-off loss to the Roughriders.
+This was Burris' third straight play-off loss to the Roughriders, and denied the Stampeders the chance to play in the Grey Cup to be played in Calgary.

+2010

-Burris quarterbacked the Stampeders to a CFL best record of 13–5 in 2010, finishing first in the Western Conference.
+Burris quarterbacked the Stampeders to a CFL best record of 13–5 in 2010.
+He was the CFL All-Star quarterback and won the CFL Most Outstanding Player award.
 Looking for revenge against his play-off nemesis, Burris lost to the Roughriders for the fourth time in the post season, 20–16.
-He won the CFL's Most Outstanding Player award for that season.